Sergeon/jQuery-datepicker-ranges-disabler/README.md

 toBeforeShowDay : return an array with the datepicker jQueryUI beforeShowDay native data representation, wich is:
 [0] => a boolean claiming wether to disabled that date or not.
-[1] => a string with the class to add to the datepicker cell for that date [2] => a string with the tooltip to add to the datepicker cell for that date
+[1] => a string with the class to add to the datepicker cell for that date.
+[2] => a string with the tooltip to add to the datepicker cell for that date.

-just return toBeforeShowDay() function isolates client to deal with this data type.
+Just return toBeforeShowDay() function isolates client to deal with this data type.

 setTooltip(), setClass(): set tooltip and class internal vars wich be returned when toBeforeShowDay() is called.

 ##Usage:

-define a function to pass to beforeShowDay.
+Define a function to pass to beforeShowDay.
 Collections and Ranges of dates are intented to be used inside these functions. pass it to beforeShowDay when creating a datepicker:
 ```javascript
 $("#datepicker").datepicker({ beforeShowDay : DateRestraints.myFunction });